 WebHare exposes some APIs of the node_modules it ships with through its own modules (eg pg, kysely) but third-party modules should not directly include the node_modules

 shipped with WebHare as they may be removed or receive incompatible upgrades without advance notice.
-Modules should stick to either the public APIs of @webhare/
+Modules should stick to either the public APIs of @webhare/ modules

 or install the necessary modules themselves.